ojasbhosale/event-calendar-react/README.md

 # Dynamic Event Calendar Application

 ## **Deployment**
-The application is deployed on **Vercel**.
+The application is deployed on **Netlify**.
 You can access it using the following link:

 [Deployed Application](<deployed-link>)